 Do you ever get headaches?
 Do you sometimes hesitate to pop a pill or find yourself without pain medications?
 I do.
 Therefore, I would like to share with you a technique that I find personally helpful for head and neck discomfort that you too can easily do anytime, anywhere.
+This techniques uses the activation of pressure points to relieve your headache symptoms and can provide instant relief.

-Pressure Points and How They Work
+Headache Pressure Points: How they Work

 Many headaches–especially those brought on by stress, fatigue, or anxiety–are caused by tightness in the neck and facial muscles that in turn diminish local blood circulation.
 One way to improve this circulation is to stimulate the nerves that regulate it by applying pressure to certain areas called pressure points.
 Stimulation of these points helps relax tense muscles and improve blood flow, and for many people, can bring immediate relief.